bugfathercom/Mafia-helper/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is the steps you need to take for installing mafia helper_

 1. Download and install .NET framwork 4.8 at [Microsoft-website](https://support.microsoft.com/en-us/topic/microsoft-net-framework-4-8-offline-installer-for-windows-9d23f658-3b97-68ab-d013-aa3c3e7495e0)
 2. Clone the repo